Skip to content

 Managing Synapse homeserver tenants

-To deploy Synapse as a tenant in a Synapse Shards cluster, you need to provide the following values:
+To deploy Synapse as a tenant in a Synapse Pro Shards cluster, you need to provide the following values:

 synapse: